Lower Back Pain Relief: Practical Prevention Strategies

 By Dr. Phil Bechard, DC

-An often asked question in our office is what sleeping position is best?
+A common question in our office is what sleeping position is best?
 A simple question, but a greatly varied answer!
 The best sleeping position can vary from person to person, as individual comfort and health conditions play a role.
 However, some general guidelines can help you find a sleeping position that promotes good spinal alignment and reduces the risk of discomfort or pain:

 • Back Sleeping: